spellshape/cli/docs/docs/05-contributing/02-docs.md

 ## Using this repo

-Review existing [Ignite CLI issues](https://github.com/ignite/cli/issues) to see if your question has already been asked and answered.
+Review existing [Spellshape CLI issues](https://github.com/spellshape/cli/issues) to see if your question has already been asked and answered.

 - To provide feedback, file an issue and provide generous details to help us